Are you tired of being a LANDLORD?

-Navigating Rental OWNERSHIP on Maui through the pandemic is a ture challenge?
+Navigating Rental OWNERSHIP on Maui through the pandemic is a true challenge?

 1. UNDERSTANDING TENANT RIGHTS

-With the circumstances of the pandemic crisis policies are changing daily in Hawaii, Maui.
+With the circumstances of the pandemic, crisis policies are changing daily in Hawaii, Maui.
 One thing the government doesn’t want is a repeat of the 2008 housing collapse.
-With the outset of the crisis the first immediate action was to freeze mortgages and rent payments.
-If your tenant in Kihei is having trouble making their payment you need to understand the tenant landlord handbook in Hawaii ( https://cca.hawaii.gov/hfic/files/2013/03/landlord-tenant-handbook.pdf )
+At the outset of the crisis, the first immediate action was to freeze mortgages and rent payments.
+If your tenant in Kihei is having trouble making their payment you need to understand the tenant-landlord handbook in Hawaii ( https://cca.hawaii.gov/hfic/files/2013/03/landlord-tenant-handbook.pdf )